pyca/cryptography/docs/hazmat/primitives/hmac.rst

     .. method:: update(msg)

-        :param bytes msg The bytes you wish to hash.
+        :param bytes msg: The bytes you wish to hash.

     .. method:: copy()